Nino-cunei/uruk/docs/transcription.md

 two *cases*: one with number `1a`, containing cases `1a1` and `1a2`, and one with number `1b`, containing just case `1b`.

-Cases represent squares on a tablet.

 If a line is not subdivided in multiple cases, we still say that the line contains one case.

-If we encounter a case without a preceding column specifier, we proceed as if we have seen a `@column 1`.

 This is an example case.